PrincetonUniversity/advanced-command-line/06_awk/README.md

 accessed with `$`.
 The variable `$0` contains the entire line.
 Changing other field variables will cause `$0` to be rebuilt with the current `OFS`.
 Calling `print` with no arguments will default to printing `$0`.
-A variable can be used as input to the field reference operator.
+A variable can be used as input to the field reference operator, e.g. `$i` where `i` is a numeric variable.

 ### EXERCISE
 Work through the following commands to see how `OFS` is utilized with `$0`.